BlackDice/scent/readme.md

 #### Multiple engines?

-Technically you can created multiple engine instances, but there is currently no way how to add created entity to the engine.
-All entities and node types are private to that engine.
-This is the current limitation of the implementation.
+Technically you can create multiple engine instances, but there is currently no way how to add created entity to the engine.
+All entities and node types are private to single engine.
+This is the current limitation of the implementation and it meant to be this way.
 If the need for multiple engines arises in future, we might implement it.

+## Advertisement

+Are you are interested in game development?
+Would you like to beat some challenges while participating on development of interesting and innovative WebGL multi-player game?

+We require passion for game development and honest people, eg. don't make excuses about time if you don't want to really participate.
+You should have some knowledge of Javascript and web technologies in general.
+Knowing HTML + CSS isn't going to help you much here.
+You should be able to communicate in english or czech language.

+We are small growing company filled with talented and friendly people.
+We are not dreamers, it's hard area of business, but we are determined to make this happen.
+Hop on the board and drop us mail *info (at) mrammor.com*.

+## Tests

+To have a look at tests outcome, you have to install node dependencies first (using `npm install`) and then you can simply run `npm test` to see the test outcome.

+For development we are using amazing Test'em tool.
+Just install it globally (`npm install -g testem`) and then run in this directory (`testem`).
+Tests will run in Node environment by default and you can connect with any browser to see how the framework behaves in there.